Emergency Kids’ Dentist — Levittown, PA

 - Convenient Late and Saturday Dental Office Hours

 - Caters to Children with Special Needs

 - Compassionate Team That Truly Cares About Patients

-- Ask your child to wear a mouthguard whenever playing sports or other recreational activities with a high risk for impact.
+- Ask your child to wear a mouthguard whenever they play sports or engage in other recreational activities with a high risk for impact.

-- Never let your child use their mouth to open packages, food or otherwise.
+- Never let your child use their mouth to open packages of any kind.

-- Make sure gates are set up in your home so they don’t fall down stairs or access other dangerous areas of your house.
+- Make sure gates are set up in your home so that your child doesn’t fall down stairs or access other dangerous areas of your house.

-- Visit our office once every six months for a routine checkup.
+- Visit our dental office once every six months for a routine checkup.